-Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions With Comments?
+Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions?

 However, Nicole Kidman has taken a different stance which has not gone over well with many.
 While other celebrities and Hollywood’s elite have professed their disappointment about the election results, Kidman recently stated in an interview that Americans need to support whoever their president is.
 The Toronto Sun shares the Lion actress’ words about the subject.

-Kidman, who was born in Hawaii but raised in Australia now has dual citizenship and resides with her country star hubby Keith Urban in Nashville, as well as their two daughters.
+Kidman, who was born in Hawaii but raised in Australia now has dual citizenship and resides with her country star hubby, Keith Urban, in Nashville with their two daughters.
 Kidman, who has stated that she is very committed to women’s issues and rights, is now reportedly being boycotted due to her comments regarding Trump.
 However, what is unknown are Nicole Kidman’s true intentions behind the statements.
 Perhaps she was simply giving those who oppose Trump motivation to simply accept that he has been voted in and try to work together to make the situation better through unity.
 Perhaps it wasn’t meant as a pro-Trump statement at all.
-Yet on social media it is evident that those opposed to Trump took it to be a statement supporting the president elect.
+Yet on social media, it is evident that those opposed to Trump took it to be a statement supporting the president-elect.

 @TIME and now it’s time for me to boycott Nicole Kidman